How to Understand and Contact Local Governments – Which Preside Over 95% of the U.S. Population

 You’re already keeping an eye on federal legislation, and you know the states are six times more productive than Congress.

 But did you know there’s a need to dig even deeper than that?
-Yes, sorry to tell you, but local government is the mover and shaker at grassroots level that could make your organization’s life more difficult, or easier, as the case may be.
+Yes, sorry to tell you, but local government is the mover and shaker at grassroots level that could make your organization’s life more difficult, or easier, as the case may be, and knowing how to contact local government is essential.

 That’s because local officials in the 90,106 local governments in the United States, including 38,910 “general-purpose governments” and 51,146 special-purpose governments, wield a considerable amount of power.
 They have a say in regulating everything from the sharing economy (think Airbnb and Uber), to the sort of signs that can be erected, and whether or not landscape architects are controlled, to name but a very few random examples.